haxtheweb/edtechjoker/fa-23/week-5/README.md

 ## Submission
 - Gist linked to Canvas
-- Links to all 3 github repos of the port of your card hopefully looking correct in React, Angular, Vue+Vite
+- Links to all 4 github repos of the port of your card hopefully looking correct in React, Angular, Vue+Vite, Svelte
 - Link to your github repo for making a card in `open-wc`
 - Answers to these questions
 - 5 similarities between the open-wc repo structure and your react / vue / angular structures
 - Was this easier, harder, or the same difficulty as exploring the frameworks?
-- Any concept, structure, terminology, etc that your struggling with and need additional guidance at the end of this homework / 1st 5 weeks (1/3 of course)
+- Any concept, structure, terminology, etc that you're struggling with and need additional guidance at the end of this homework / 1st 5 weeks (1/3 of course)
 - Try to hook this up to vercel (code up on github, then add the project via vercel.com .
 You'll need to change "output" to `dist` in your settings).
 If you attempt this and it doesn't work don't worry about it but if it does work, add that link into your gist so we can see it built
 ![vercel GUI for settings](https://user-images.githubusercontent.com/329735/217584610-449ee034-ff60-49c5-8c8d-41f6283aa512.png)

 ## Final notes on this week
 Try your best, ask questions.
 We're going to go from complex / big idea / world view sorta stuff back into details.
-The frameworks were mostly so that we have an idea of where the world used to be.
-Now we'll start drilling into web components and JS within this context as it really is the future of the web (and the future is here now).
+The frameworks were mostly so that we have an idea of where the world is or has been.
+Now we'll start drilling into web components and JS within this context as it really is the future of the web (and the future is here now!).